rknightuk/rknight.me/src/posts/blog/2024/2024-06-14-blocking-bots-with-nginx.md

     - Eleventy
 ---

+>  [!NOTE] Update 2024-12-06
+> Some parts of this have been updated to handle user agents with spaces in them

 In April [Ethan wrote this post](https://ethanmarcotte.com/wrote/blockin-bots/) about blocking AI bots with Apache and `.htaccess`.
 I've already done this for [my robots.txt file](/robots.txt) but quite frankly I don't trust any of the AI companies to respect that.
 [Jason Santa Maria](https://jasonsantamaria.com/) (via Ethan):

 > `robots.txt` is a bit like asking bots to not visit my site; with `.htaccess`, you’re not asking